kunstmusik/blue-manual/docs/users/reference/soundObjects/clojureObject.md

 so ClojureObjects are portable between systems without any external dependencies.
-Users do not have to install anything further to use this object, and the code will continue to function for the duration of Blue\'s existence.
+Users do not have to install anything further to use this object, and the code will continue to function for the duration of Blue's existence.

-When writing your script to generate notes, assign the string value of the notes to the symbol \'score\'.
+When writing your script to generate notes, assign the string value of the notes to the symbol 'score'.
 Blue will then read in the value from that variable and continue processing.

     (def score "i1 0 2 3 4 5")